jscalvert/rattling-site/content/core-questions/index.md

 The extent to which rattling predicts a system's steady-state distribution depends on how the states are defined.
 If you transform the state space, say, by coarse-graining, how does rattling change?

-## Predicting rattling

 ## *A priori* test of rattling

+*How do we know for a given system if we should use Rattling or not?*
-Is it possible to detect the failure of rattling to predict a system's steady-state distribution from simple measurements of the system?
+Is it possible to use some simple measurements of the system to *a priori* know the success or failure of rattling to predict a system's steady-state distribution?

-## Connections of rattling
+## Connections to other frameworks

+*How does the Rattling framework relate to other frameworks on non-equilibrium steady-states and self-organization?*